 In 1913, Robert G. Fowler flew ocean-to-ocean across Panama in a Fowler-Gage biplane.

 Panama City is the world’s only capital city with a rainforest inside it.

 Why We Love Flag Day in Panama

-A country’s sovereignty
+The country’s sovereignty

 Flag Day in Panama symbolizes the sovereignty of a nation.
 Today is a celebration of Panamanian heritage and culture over centuries.

-The importance of continual resistance
+It highlights the importance of continual resistance

 Panama’s history shows us that rulers and oppressive systems come and go.
 The only constant is collective action on things that matter.

 Flag Day in Panama is part of a five-day national celebration.
 That’s five days of food, music, and dance.
 Sign us up immediately!